key262yek/key262yek.github.io/_pages/about.md

 - Research on the first-passage dynamics of crowded particles in presence of interaction
 - Develop Brownian dynamics simulation using C, Python and Rust.
-- Optimize Hamiltonian diagonalization of quantum spin model by us- ing BLAS package in Python and Rust.
+- Optimize Hamiltonian diagonalization of quantum spin model by using BLAS package in Python and Rust.
 - Binding affinity prediction using Deep Learning
 - Manage a Linux cluster which contains 130 computing nodes